Atebubu

 Atebubu is a town and the capital of Atebubu-Amantin District in the Bono East Region of Ghana.
 According to the 2010 Population Census in Ghana, the town has a population of 105,938.
 As at 2023, the Municipal chief executive of the town is Edward Owusu.
 As at 2023, the Adontenhene of the Atebubu Traditional Council is Nana Owusu Gyimah.
+The name Atebubu is derived from the Twi words ate (wild yam) and buo (place).

 Education

 The town is known for the Atebubu College of Education.